orbeon/orbeon-forms-doc/installation/docker.md

 docker build -f Dockerfile.mysql -t "orbeon/orbeon-forms-mysql:2023.1.3-pe" .
 ```

-For further information about configuring Orbeon Forms to use a different database, see the [Using a relational database](/form-runner/persistence/relational-db.md) section of the documentation.
+For further information about configuring Orbeon Forms to use a different database, see [Using a relational database](/form-runner/persistence/relational-db.md).

 ## Logging